RobRyst/DevOpsWarehouse/README.md

 (Architecture diagram included in repository documentation)

 🧠 What I Learned

-Building SmartInventory DevOps significantly strengthened my practical DevOps skill set and understanding of modern cloud operations:

 CI/CD Automation

-Designed robust pipelines that automate build, test, security scanning, and deployment.
+Designed robust pipelines that automate build, test, security scanning, and deployment

-Implemented environment separation and approval-gated production releases.
+Implemented environment separation and approval-gated production releases

 Containerization & Deployment

-Gained hands-on experience building optimized Docker images and managing multi-service systems with Docker Compose and Kubernetes.
+Built optimized Docker images and managed multi-service systems with Docker Compose and Kubernetes

-Learned how consistent container artifacts simplify promotion between environments.
+Learned how consistent container artifacts simplify promotion between environments

 Infrastructure as Code

-Used Terraform to provision and manage cloud infrastructure in a reproducible, version-controlled way.
+Provisioned and managed cloud infrastructure using Terraform in a reproducible, version-controlled manner

-Developed a deeper understanding of networking, compute, and managed services in Azure.
+Gained deeper understanding of networking, compute, and managed services in Azure

 Kubernetes Operations

-Worked with rolling deployments, autoscaling, health probes, and service exposure.
+Worked with rolling deployments, autoscaling, health probes, and service exposure

-Learned how Kubernetes supports resilience and scalability in production systems.
+Learned how Kubernetes supports resilience and scalability in production systems

 Observability & Reliability

-Implemented logging, metrics, dashboards, and alerts to detect and diagnose failures.
+Implemented logging, metrics, dashboards, and alerts to detect and diagnose failures

-Understood the importance of visibility and monitoring for operating systems in production.
+Understood the importance of visibility for operating production systems

 Security & Secrets Management

-Applied best practices for secret handling using managed secret stores.
+Applied best practices for secret handling using managed secret stores

-Ensured sensitive configuration is never exposed in code or pipelines.
+Ensured sensitive configuration is never exposed in code or pipelines

 DevOps Mindset

-Focused on automation, repeatability, and reliability rather than manual processes.
+Focused on automation, repeatability, and reliability over manual processes

-Treated infrastructure and pipelines as first-class, versioned assets.
+Treated infrastructure and pipelines as first-class, versioned assets

 📄 Documentation Included